 Side Effects of Spironolactone

 Remember, spironolactone is a diuretic, so it is imperative that you make the extra effort to drink plenty of water.
-Patel notes that “it could make your electrolytes out of whack, leading to high potassium levels.
-This is why your doctor checks this level during treatment.”
+Patel notes that “it could make your electrolytes out of whack, leading to high potassium levels.”

 According to Kim, other potential side effects include “dizziness with postural hypotension, breast tenderness, decreased libido, spotting, and electrolyte imbalance.
 This androgen receptor blocker is categorized as pregnancy category D.”